Deep-Sea-888/Operation-Agreement/Exhibit C - V2(b).md

 ### 6.2 Application and scoring process

 Grant submitters shall complete the online [web form](https://airtable.com/appx7Gub4vER8KPMV/shr6LF9o6jNAOgIbm) on www.TangleTreasury.org.
-Additional grant submitters should also submit an attached proposal.
+In addition to the submittal form, grant submitters should also submit the proposal as an attached document.
 The committee provides a [template](https://docs.google.com/document/d/1thG3OukVMz9UMxlWHGMdUfmMizI0n1iA/edit) for any submitters that don’t have a custom form themselves.

 #### Grant evaluation scoring system: